Eclipse configuration for Syntax Highlighting, Template proposals and Refactoring in Sahi scripts

 This document explains features available for both

-files, it is explicitly mentioned.
-Unless explicitly mentioned, the step applies to both .sah
+.sah or .js files, it is explicitly mentioned.
+Unless explicitly mentioned, the step applies to both .sah and .js files.

 This document explains features available for both